VinnyChase28/law-assistant-dashboard/outstatic/content/jobs/product.md

 ### **Company Overview:**

-CodeX is a trailblazer in the realm of compliance automation, utilizing artificial intelligence to simplify and enhance the compliance process for businesses across various sectors.
+Law Assistant AI is a trailblazer in the realm of compliance automation, utilizing artificial intelligence to simplify and enhance the compliance process for businesses across various sectors.
 Our commitment to innovation drives us to develop solutions that are not only effective but also transformative, ensuring our clients can navigate the complexities of regulatory compliance with ease and confidence.

 ### **Job Description:**

 We are in search of a Head of Product with a proven track record in crafting compelling product visions for AI-driven solutions.
 The ideal candidate will possess a unique blend of business and technical acumen, a big-picture vision, and the drive to make that vision a reality.
-As a Head of Product at CodeX, you will lead the strategic direction of our AI products, from conception to launch, ensuring they meet market needs and exceed customer expectations.
+As a Head of Product at Law Assistant AI, you will lead the strategic direction of our AI products, from conception to launch, ensuring they meet market needs and exceed customer expectations.

 ### **Key Responsibilities:**